YannKurzo/calculator/README.md

   * ./configure --help
 - Getting the mpfr library (this library is only necessary for compiling for big numbers)
   * Linux: http://www.mpfr.org/mpfr-current/#download
-  * Cygwin: use the setup to install it
+  * Cygwin: https://cygwin.com/install.html (use the setup to install the library)

 ### Code corrections
 - Update help depending on command or argument